RedMapleTech/mproc/README.md

 The only difference here is that the Run() function context will only cancel due to the timeout, not in response to a signal.
 Therefore the behaviour will be such that on a signal, the current loop will complete, and then Cleanup will be called if implemented.

+Should the code inside the loop wish to signal completion, returning context.Cancelled instead of nil from Run will trigger Cleanup and exit.